ProtonMC/Proton/docs/CONTRIBUTING.md

     @Override
     public void commonInit() {
         if (!this.enabled) return; // This cancels the module's initialization if it's disabled - "enabled" is inherited from "ProtonModule".
-        // This is where you'll register your items and blocks, ideally using "ProtonRegisterHandler".
+        // This is where you'll register your items and blocks, using "ProtonRegisterHandler".
+        /*
+        * ProtonRegisterHandler.block(...);
+        */
     }

     // This is called when it's time to register the Proton data pack.
     @Override
     public void registerData(DataHandler dataHandler) {
-        // Register block loot, and recipes in the future *here*.
+        // Register block loot and recipes here.
 Use "dataHandler" for this.
     }

     // This method is called in onInitializeClient.